2022 Year-End Checklist for Veterinary Hospitals

 - Disability insurance premiums paid on behalf of owners

-- Reach out to your CPA regarding the new pass-through entity tax election enacted in many states for the 2021 tax year.
-This could be beneficial and result in federal tax savings if you are located in one of the following states: Alabama, California, Connecticut, Idaho, Illinois, Louisiana, Maryland, Minnesota, New Jersey, New York, Oklahoma, Rhode Island, South Carolina, Wisconsin.
-Stay tuned in 2022 for additional states that are implementing this tax.
+- Reach out to your CPA regarding the new pass-through entity tax election that was enacted in many states for the 2022 tax year.
+This could be beneficial and result in federal tax savings if you are located in one of the following states: Alabama, Arkansas, Arizona, California, Colorado, Connecticut, Georgia, Idaho, Illinois, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, New Mexico, New Jersey, New York, North Carolina, Oklahoma, Oregon, Rhode Island, South Carolina, Utah, Virginia, and Wisconsin.
+Stay tuned in 2023 as additional states are implementing this tax.

 Retirement Tax Planning